temperlang/temperlang-blog/posts/tangle-of-strings.md

 ## A cast of characters

-Lots of string corner cases deal with supplementary code points.
+Lots of string corner cases deal with supplementary codepoints.
 Let's introduce some characters that will reoccur in code examples below.

 Miao is a human language in the Hmong language family mostly spoken in